Storm Drain Care

 Rake your leaves

-Leaves and debris can build up in our drainage system and on our storm drains.
+Leaves and debris can build up in our drainage system and on top of our storm drains, leading to street flooding.
 By raking your leaves and/or adopting your storm drain, you can reduce ponding and flooding in your neighborhood.

 Public Utilities